 Problem Possible cause and remedy The display is dark.
 There is no power to the oven.
 Check that the oven plug is correctly inserted into the socket and switched on.
 Check if the circuit breaker has tripped.
 Contact a qualified electrician or Miele.
 The oven does not heat up.
-You have only selected an oven function or a temperature.
-Select both a function and a temperature.
-The system lock ⊕ has been switched on. ■ Switch off the system lock (see "Clock/timer - Changing settings").
+The system lock ⊕ has been switched on. ■ Switch off the system lock (see "Clock/Timer - Changing settings").
 There is no power to the oven.
-Check whether the mains fuse has tripped.
+Check if the circuit breaker has tripped.
 If it has, contact a qualified electrician or Miele.
 12:00 is flashing in the display.
 There has been a power cut.
 Reset the time of day (see "Using for the first time").
 Cooking times will also need to be reset.
+0.00 appears unexpectedly in the display and ⊕ is flashing at the same time.
+The buzzer might also be sounding.
+The oven has been operating for an unusually long time and this has activated the safety switch-off function. ■ Turn the function selector to 0 .
+The oven is now ready to use again immediately.
+F XX appears in the display.
+A fault has occurred that you cannot resolve. ■ Call Miele.
 The signal tone does not sound.
 Signal tones are switched off.
 Switch on the signal tones (see "Clock/Timer - Changing settings").
-A noise can be heard after a cooking process.
-The cooling fan will continue to run for a while after the oven has been switched off to prevent any humidity building up in the oven, on the control panel or in the oven housing unit.
-The cooling fan will switch itself off automatically after a certain period of time.